SrS2225a/custom_uploader/SECURITY.md

 ## Supported Versions

 Only the latest version of this project is supported.
-Older versions may not receive security updates or patches.
+Older versions will not receive security updates or patches.
 Please ensure you are using the most recent release.

 ## Reporting a Vulnerability